dougmoscrop/serverless-plugin-log-subscription/README.md

 `enabled` - whether or not log subscriptions are enabled. defaults to false globally, if set to true it will be on for all functions (unless they set to false)

-`destinationArn` (required) - the arn of the CloudWatch Destination (you create this resource yourself)
+`destinationArn` (required) - the arn of the CloudWatch Destination (you create this resource yourself) or an Fn::GetAtt reference to a local Lambda function for direct subscription

 `roleArn` (optional) - the arn of the IAM role granting logs permission to put to Destination (you create this resource yourself)